 3. Technology strategy

-People and process are critical to the success of any type of transformation, but when it’s a digital one, the technology cannot be ignored.
+People and process are critical to the success of a change management strategy, but when it’s a digital one, the technology cannot be ignored.
 Leadership must harness technology to meet the needs of their people in order to help them be successful.
 Of course, this requires first understanding the needs of individuals and teams and then identifying the digital tools that will best support them.

 Soliciting feedback to determine what people need is a good first step, but the interaction can’t stop there.
 Involving team members throughout the digital decision-making process will help ensure buy-in and get people excited about transitioning to new systems.
 When developing a technology strategy, don’t just plan for the immediate future.
 Think about what you might need in the longer term to stay competitive and build in mechanisms to stay flexible as new technology emerges.

 New technologies are essential if companies want to stay competitive in the modern world.
 Digital tools can help maintain customer loyalty, attract new talent to the organization, and spark innovation.
 However, technology cannot be viewed in a vacuum.
 You must also consider the processes that surround the technology and the people who execute those processes.
-Developing and implementing a training and development program is a key part of the equation.
+Developing and implementing a training and development program is a key part of any truly effective change management strategy.
 In addition to teaching the digital skills necessary to transition to new systems, training can also enable leaders to better lead through a digital transformation and give employees the necessary skills for managing processes.